Top 10 Best Sites

 When you’re arguing with your partner, do you focus on the topic at hand?
 Or do you tend to bring up issues from the past?

-New research finds people unhappy in their relationship tend to ruminate on that unhappiness during arguments with their partner.
+Research finds people unhappy in their relationship tend to ruminate on that unhappiness during arguments with their partner.
 Happier couples often have more coordinated thoughts related to the conflict at hand.

 According to a study published online in the National Communication Association’s journal, Communication Monographs, the findings “raise questions about widely accepted differences between women’s and men’s cognitions.”